TheOddler/aplai/report/report.md

 Besides these tests, we also attempted to add redundant constraints to see what effect this would have on the implementation.
 We noticed that some give a clear speed advantage if they are able to make large search domain cuts.
-Another redundant constraint that we added selects automatically the last possible option:
+A redundant constraint that we added selects automatically the last possible option:

 	last_of_list @ rect(Point,[(c(X1,Y1),s(W1,H1))])
 		<=> rect(Point,c(X1,Y1),s(W1,H1)).

-However, we can only see a slight increase of inferences with this constraint as it is yet another constraint to check and does not cut in the search domain.
+However, the gain strongly depends on the puzzle while the amount of inferences slightly increase as it is yet another constraint to check.

 ### Conclusion